 Tower Hill creates experiences with plants that inspire people and improve the world.

 We value the Art & Science of Horticulture.

 We value Lifelong Learning.

 We value Visionary Leadership.

 The Worcester County Horticultural Society, the third oldest active horticultural society in the United States, is a non-profit educational organization formed for the purpose of advancing the science and encouraging and improving the practice of horticulture.
 Tower Hill’s history began in the fall of 1840.
 During the annual cattle show of the Worcester Agricultural Society, 24 professionals, merchants and public officials staged a fruit and flower display, which was received with rave reviews.
 The success of the fruit and flower show inspired the original 24 men to create the Worcester County Horticultural Society in 1842.

-Today, Tower Hill Botanic Garden features a year-round display of the finest plants for cultivation in New England.
-Carefully planned gardens and collections of ornamental, edible and native plants, plus trails that enhance the natural features of this beautiful 132-acre property and a robust program and event schedule make Tower Hill a year-round destination.
+Today, Tower Hill Botanic Garden features a four-season display of the finest plants for cultivation in New England.
+Carefully planned gardens and collections of ornamental, edible and native plants, plus trails that enhance the natural features of this beautiful 171-acre property and a robust program and event schedule make Tower Hill a must-see destination.